yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 Analyze your customer’s needs.

-Time frame: 15 minutes
+Timeframe: 15 minutes

 Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer .
+1. Meet your table participants and trainer.
-2. Read all of the directions for steps 1–3 in the student guide .
+2. Read all of the directions for steps 1–3 in the student guide.
 3. As a table team, review the following customer case study.

 ### Customer situation